scottburton11/moviebot/README.txt

 == INSTALL:

-git clone blah blah
+git clone git@github.com:scottburton11/moviebot.git

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 FIX
+Copyright (c) 2008 Scott Burton

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the